Hi! I’m Joan!

 I’m a PhD Candidate at Stanford University, in the Department of Political Science.
 I work primarily at the intersection of contemporary political theory and history of political thought, focused on varieties of feminism.

-My dissertation is tentatively titled, “On Patriarchy: Origin Stories in Contemporary Feminist Thought.”
+My dissertation is titled, “On Patriarchy: Origin Stories in Contemporary Feminist Thought.”
 In this project, I explore the various ways that feminist thinkers have “diagnosed” the problem of patriarchy, using their stories of how we got to this point to better understand where they think we ought to go from here.
 The dissertation covers a wide range of thinkers, from the 14th to the 21st centuries.
 You can read more about this project here.

 I love teaching, and have been lucky enough to be a graduate teaching assistant on a wide variety of courses, from Ethics for Activists to Justice to Citizenship.
 Most recently, I was a visiting faculty member at Deep Springs College, where I taught The Ethics of Sex, Gender, and Reproduction.